-The Réseau Européen pour l’Enseignement des Sciences Nucléaires - ENEN, (European Nuclear Education Network, ENEN Association) is a nonprofit association established on 22 September 2003 under the French Law of 1901.
+ENEN was initially established as the Réseau Européen pour l’Enseignement des Sciences Nucléaires-ENEN, (European Nuclear Education Network, ENEN Association), a nonprofit association established on 22 September 2003 under the French Law.

-During the year 2018, European Nuclear Education Network AISBL will absorb the activities of the Réseau Européen pour l’Enseignement des Sciences Nucléaires - ENEN; taking place at the same time the conclusion of the activity of the latest.
+In the year 2018, the association is transfering its activities to Brussels, Belgium.
+The European Nuclear Education Network AISBL has absorbed the activities of the Réseau Européen pour l’Enseignement des Sciences Nucléaires-ENEN; taking place at the same time the conclusion of the activity of the latest.

 The mission of ENEN is the preservation and the further development of expertise in the nuclear fields by higher Education and Training.